divio/aldryn-newsblog/docs/index.rst

 ###############
-Aldryn Newsblog
+Aldryn NewsBlog
 ###############

-Aldryn Newsblog is an `Aldryn <http://aldryn.com>`_-compatible news and weblog application for `django CMS <http://django-cms.org>`_.
+Aldryn NewsBlog is an `Aldryn <http://aldryn.com>`_-compatible news and weblog application for `django CMS <http://django-cms.org>`_.

 **Web content editors** looking for documentation on how to use the editing